DoofDilla/dillapoe2stat/README.md

 DillaPoE2Stat is a Python toolkit that automates your Path of Exile 2 farming sessions.
 The refreshed `poe_stats_refactored_v2.py` script glues together OAuth-authenticated API calls, poe.ninja price lookups, inventory diffing, and session logging into a streamlined loop that you operate entirely with keyboard shortcuts—or let the automatic detector drive the hotkeys for you.
 Whether you are min-maxing a single character or running long farming sessions, the tracker keeps consistent logs, highlights valuable drops, fires desktop toasts, and summarizes your progress at a glance with customizable ASCII theming and a celebratory HasiSkull banner at startup.

 ## Feature Highlights

+### Core Tracking Features
-- **Session-first workflow:** Start and finish map runs with two key presses while the tracker records runtimes, loot summaries, and session value trends automatically.
+- **📍 Session-First Workflow:** Start and finish map runs with two key presses while the tracker records runtimes, loot summaries, and session value trends automatically
-- **Modular architecture:** Dedicated modules handle configuration, display, logging, API access, hotkeys, notifications, and analytics so you can replace or extend individual layers with minimal friction.
+- **🌀 Delirious % Tracking:** Automatic extraction from waystone suffixes - see which maps are delirious before and after completion
+- **💎 Top Drops Analysis:** Track the 3 most valuable items per map, per session, and your best map ever
+- **📊 Smart Session Metrics:** Compare map performance vs session average (calculated *before* current map for accuracy)
+- **🔔 Formatted Notifications:** Clean currency formatting (12.5ex instead of 12.456789) throughout all toasts and overlays

+### Automation & Analysis
-- **Automatic detection:** Background log monitoring can trigger snapshots and waystone analysis as you zone so your runs log themselves while you focus on gameplay.
+- **🤖 Automatic Detection:** Background log monitoring triggers snapshots as you zone - focus on gameplay, not hotkeys
+- **🔮 Waystone Pre-Analysis:** Inspect waystones before slotting them - see tier, mods, Delirious %, and make informed decisions
-- **Price intelligence:** poe.ninja data is cached and normalized for resilient lookups, ensuring consistent valuations across catalysts, runes, fragments, and more.
+- **💰 Price Intelligence:** poe.ninja data cached and normalized for resilient lookups across catalysts, runes, fragments, waystones, and more
-- **Debug-friendly:** Toggle verbose dumps, export inventories to JSON, inspect category breakdowns mid-session without restarting the tool, or search for a single item by name.
+- **📈 Run Analytics:** Efficiency tiers, color-coded strategies, Divine Orb drop patterns, and per-map delirious correlations
+- **🔄 Data Versioning:** Format 2.1 schema with upgrade utilities to migrate historical data without loss

+### Display & Integration
-- **Visual polish:** ASCII footer themes, dynamic emoji detection, and comprehensive item tables make the terminal output readable even during marathon sessions.
+- **🎨 Visual Polish:** ASCII footer themes, dynamic emoji detection, comprehensive item tables, and HasiSkull startup banner
-- **Windows-native niceties:** Global hotkeys and toast notifications keep you informed even when the terminal is minimized.
-- **Stream-ready overlays:** Built-in OBS overlay server (Flask) mirrors loot tables and session dashboards as browser sources for streaming or recording.
+- **📺 OBS Overlays:** Built-in Flask server mirrors loot tables and session dashboards as browser sources for streaming

-### Core capabilities
-- 🔐 Securely authenticate against the official Path of Exile API, snapshot your character list, and capture inventory states on demand.
-- ⌨️ Bind hotkeys to grab "pre" and "post" map inventories, toggle debug output, and flip between concise and comprehensive reporting without touching your mouse.
-- 🤖 Toggle an automatic loop that watches area transitions, fires PRE/POST snapshots, and piggybacks on waystone hubs for timely tier analysis.
-- 💰 Estimate the chaos- and exalt-equivalent value of your loot by querying poe.ninja's public economy endpoints and aggregating results per item name.
-- 🧪 Analyze a waystone before slotting it in, preview its prefixes/suffixes, and carry its tier data into the next `F2` map snapshot.
-- 📊 Log every map run (inventory deltas, runtime, and pricing) alongside session metadata and present digestible progress summaries right in the terminal.
-- 🔔 Send Windows toast notifications when a session starts, a map begins, a waystone is inspected, an inventory check finishes, or a run completes.
+- **🪟 Windows-Native:** Global hotkeys and toast notifications keep you informed even when the terminal is minimized
+- **🐛 Debug-Friendly:** Toggle verbose dumps, export inventories to JSON, inspect categories mid-session, search items by name

+### Architecture & Extensibility
+- **🏗️ Modular Design:** Dedicated modules for config, display, logging, API access, hotkeys, notifications, and analytics
+- **� Easy Extension:** Replace or extend individual layers with minimal friction - clean interfaces throughout
+- **📝 Template System:** Customizable notification templates with 40+ variables including drops, session stats, and waystone data
+- **💾 Persistent Logging:** JSON Lines format for runs and sessions - easily parsed by external tools or custom scripts

 ## Repository Layout